 The credentialing process is often time-consuming and frustrating, especially for providers with blemishes on their record, or non-traditional education or medical training.
 Unfortunately, most private payors do not share their credentialing policies with providers.
 Providers often become aware of the payor’s grounds for denial once the provider is denied enrollment.

 For providers with blemishes, denials just add fuel to the fire as payors often report credentialing denials to the NPDB — causing another entry that the provider must explain on their CAQH profile.

 Denials from Medicare are the most troublesome.
 While grounds for Medicare denials are codified in rule 42 CFR § 424.530, they have been interrupted differently by state Medicare contractors who make the enrollment determinations.
 The biggest area of confusion is also the most common reason for denial: felony convictions.

-In addition to the above felonies, Medicare must deny enrollment and exclude a provider who has been convicted of a:
+In addition to the above felonies, Medicare must deny enrollment and exclude a provider who has:

 In addition to felony convictions, Medicare can also deny enrollment if the provider or supplier:

 Also, Medicare may deny a business application if the owner has been placed under a Medicare payment suspension or if the applicant is an HHA and does not furnish documentation to support financial ability to operate.

 Provider or suppliers who are denied Medicare billing privileges for reasons related to felonies, conduct or inability to furnish services, may request a reconsideration hearing.
 The request for reconsideration must be submitted within 60 days of the postmark date of the enrollment determination letter.
 The request for reconsideration must state the issue or finding of fact for which the applicant disagrees and their reasons for disagreement.